open/close all folders

 - The Dreaded: He was the parent whom the kids feared more, due to how strict his punishments were if they got in trouble or went out of line.

 - The kids even thought that Mike "outranked" Frankie due to her "playing the dad card too many times" when they were younger.

-- Sue was quick to realize how much trouble she would be in once he saw a multitude of rambunctious teenagers partying in the Quarry he worked at, when he left it under her watch.
+- Sue was quick to realize how much trouble she was in once she saw that he returned to the Quarry (his workplace) and saw a multitude of rambunctious teenagers partying, when he left it under her watch.

 - Axl was terrified of what Mike had in store for him after dropping three college classes.